ibm-cloud-docs/mqcloud/reference/mqoc_supported_features.md

  - Advanced Message Queuing Protocol (AMQP)
  - MQ Telemetry Transport (MQTT)
- - Channel Exits, Service definitions, Process definitions - for security reasons we do not support the injection of arbitrary custom code
+ - Channel Exits, Service definitions, Process definitions - for security reasons we do not support the injection of custom code
  - Self-service configuration updates to qm.ini - please raise a cloud support ticket if you wish to discuss a request to configure an item in the qm.ini
  - Replicated data queue managers (RDQM) - internal deployment architecture and high availability model is owned by IBM